Every reader of the Book of Mormon stumbles upon--and over--the following verse from Alma:

 The Egyptians--had they only known it--did not need to borrow the Hebrew root sh-l-m.
 Their own language, from the beginning, already knew a word of health and greeting cognate to Hebrew shalom: s-n-b ~ sh-l-m.
 (The letters n and b often correspond to Hebrew l and m.)
 The Egyptian word for "Greetings"!
 "Health and Peace be unto you"! is snb.tj.
 Yet the Egyptians did indeed borrow "Shalom!"
 And once borrowed, they adapted the word to express things snb.tj never expressed.
 (James E. Hoch, Semitic Words in Egyptian Texts of the New Kingdom and Third Intermediate Period, #406, sha=ra=ma, as it appears in hieroglyphic "group writing" = *shalama? *shallema?
 "To Greet; Make Obeisance; Do Homage;" 283-284; #408, sha-ra-ma ~ shalama, "Peace; Greetings," 285-286).

 New Kingdom Egyptian uses Hebrew sha=ra=ma (*shalama or *shallema) to express a nuanced idea of peace (Hoch, Semitic Words, #407, 285).
 For Professor Hoch, the word conveys two related actions: 1) "The word is used of putting away weapons," and 2) "The word is also used more generally with the sense of 'seeking peace.' " Hoch's definition of sha=ra=ma in Egyptian usage accordingly reads: "Vb.
-'To Lay Down (Arms); Seek Peace.' " It is the first of these definitions that hits the reader of the Book of Mormon with a shock of recognition.
+'To Lay Down (Arms); Seek Peace.' " It is the first of these definitions that hits the reader of Alma 24:19 with a shock of recognition.

-Consider the following three examples of sha=ra=ma (*shalama or *shallema) from Egyptian writings:
+Consider the following three examples of sha=ra=ma (*shalama or *shallema) found in Egyptian texts:

 "Their bows and their weapons [x'w.w] were laid to rest [sha=ra=ma] in their store-rooms" (P. Harris I 78,11 [Dynasty 20]).